ERCIS PhD Colloquium

-- A maximum of 15 doctoral candidates will be presenting and discussing their research projects in small groups together with experienced supervisors.
+- A maximum of 8 doctoral candidates will be presenting and discussing their research projects in a small group together with experienced supervisors.

 Application & Admission

-- Participants have to transfer the accommodation charge until January 31st.
+- Participants have to transfer the accommodation charge until second week of February.

 Participation and Duties

-- Participants have to submit an eight to ten page dissertation paper until May 13, 2018.
-The dissertation paper shall summarize motivation, related work, problem statement/research gap, proposed research approach and time frame.
-It should also address certain required elements (e.g. selection and documentation of cases or validation/evaluation of research results) according to the request of the DC faculty.
+- Participants have to submit an eight to ten page dissertation paper until the second week of May.
+The dissertation paper shall summarise motivation, related work, problem statement/research gap, proposed research approach and expected time frame.
+Furthermore, points for discussion have to be included.

-- Participants conduct peer reviews of two other dissertation papers submitted to this DC (provided by May 15) until June 12.
+- Participants conduct peer reviews of two other dissertation papers submitted to the DC until the first week of June.

-- Participants have to attend the doctoral consortium on June 9-16.
+- Participants have to attend the doctoral consortium.

-- They present and discuss their papers in 60-minute sessions (30 minutes presentation, 30 minutes discussion).
+- They present and discuss their papers in 90 minutes sessions (30 minutes presentation, 60 minutes discussion).